giellatekno/old_gt_scripts/00_README.txt

-This file contains a descrition of the current directory.
+This file contains a description of the current directory.

 1. directories: